SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Please note that if you clear an alarm, you state that the alarm is resolved.
 A new alarm is not raised unless the device changes its state and crosses the thresholds again.

-### On measurement explicit threshold create alarm
+### On measurement create a threshold alarm

-When the measurement value enters or leaves the RED range, a CRITICAL alarm is generated or cleared, respectively.
+When the measurement value enters or leaves the RED range, a CRITICAL alarm is generated or cleared.

 The severity of alarm is determined by: